jaredthirsk/PwdLess/README.md

 This project is built on top of ASP.NET Core, which supports a variety of operating systems.
 Follow this guide for more information: https://docs.microsoft.com/en-us/dotnet/articles/core/deploying/.

+# Design goals
+PwdLess is designed to maximise ease of use and conveniece for both the developers and the users (even at the cost of not having more advanced features).
+With this in mind this, here are some of the rough aspects of PwdLess:

+* Stateless - no database: PwdLess should preferably operate only with caches; this means PwdLess will not handle generating & storing refresh tokens (such functionality should be manually implemented if needed, or just use long-lived access tokens).
+* Platform-agnostic: PwdLess should not care about the rest of your tech stack, should only be an independent server
+* It should not be necessary to edit PwdLess source code: all necessary configuration should be present outside the code (ie. in `appsettings.json`)
+* Advanced customization, however, should not be added to configuration: advanced configuration to customise non-PwdLess aspects such as JOSE-JWT & MailKit shoukd preferably not be customisable through configuration, instead, editing source code would be the preferred way

 # License, Contributions, & Support

 This project is licensed under the permissive open source [MIT license](https://opensource.org/licenses/MIT).
 Feel free to contribute to this project in any way, any contributions are highly appreciated.